Videogame: Age Of Empires I

 - Spiked Wheels: Scythe Chariots in Rise of Rome.
-They cause splash damage around the Chariot when it attacks, although the upgrade is very expensive.
+They cause splash damage around the Chariot when it attacks.

 - Suffer The Slings: In the expansion, Slingers are available from the Tool Age and onward.
 They receive bonuses against archers and base defences, the latter making them mildly successful at raiding, but become obsolete almost immediately since they receive very little in the way of useful upgrades once the Bronze Age is reached.